PaystackOSS/plugin-payment-forms-for-wordpress/README.txt

 This can come in handy for weekly/monthly offerings & tithes or recurring donor donations.

+= For selling items =

+To create a form to allow your users buy or pay for value in quantity.

+*  Set quantified to be 'yes'.
+*  Set the max quantity a user can buy.

 = Plugin Features =

 *   __Accept payment__ via MasterCard and Visa Cards.